sensu/sensu-docs/content/sensu-go/5.6/reference/filters.md

 ### Handling non-production events

-The following filter,`development_filter`, discards events with a custom entity label `"environment": "production"`.
+The following filter,`not_production`, discards events with a custom entity label `"environment": "production"`.
 Note that `action` is `deny`, making this an exclusive filter; if evaluation returns false, the event is handled.